We are reader-supported. We may earn an affiliate commission when you buy through the links on our site. Read More...

 This bike has 12″ wheels coupled with treaded air tires that provide plenty of comfort and grip.
 You can easily change the tire pressure to adjust both.

-Other than that, Woom 1 also has a steer limiter which prevents the front wheel from turning too much, which could result in a fall.
+Other than that, Woom 1 also has a steer limiter that prevents the front wheel from turning too much, which could result in a fall.

 The minimum seat height of this bike is just 10.04″ and the maximum is 14.37″, which means it is intended for the youngest of riders.
 The recommended height range is between 32″ and 39″.